These Soft Peanut Butter Cookies are crispy on the outer edges and chewy inside with a strong peanut butter flavor.

 Peanut Butter Cookies have a crosshatch fork mark signature look which you can always tell them apart from other cookies.
 The early peanut butter cookies were either rolled thin and cut into shapes, or they were dropped and made into balls.
 They did not have a crosshatch pattern.

 Below are some theories on how Peanut Butter Cookies have the crosshatch fork marks;

 - These fork marks are instructed to be placed in a recipe from a 1936 Pillsbury cookbook.
 There was no explanation why, but most people made them continually and those grid patterns became the tradition.

 - The most common reason is probably the crosshatch pattern on the top of the cookies helps them cook more evenly.
 When the cookies bake, they should come out soft with crispy edges where the crosshatch patterns have been formed.

 - Another reason why the fork marks exist on the Peanut Butter Cookies is to warn people who have peanut allergies so that they know which cookies to say away from.

-To shape the dough, you can either use ice cream scoop or roll the dough into an-inch balls.
+To shape the dough, you can either use an ice cream scoop or roll the dough into an-inch balls.
 To help keep the fork from sticking when you make the crosshatch patterns on the cookies, dip the fork in granulated sugar in between.
-The sugar on top adds a little crunch to Peanut Butter Cookies, which is also something I love about Peanut Butter Cookies.
+The sugar on top adds a little crunch to the cookies.

 5. How to bake Peanut Butter Cookies